konradsikorski/RdpProtocolHandler/README.md

 Parameter       | Description
  -------------- | -------------
- /install       | Run the installetion procedure and register the rdp uri handler. **Require administration privilages** /unsinstall    | Run the uninstalation procedure and unregister the rdp uri handler. **Require administration privilages** /log           | Open the log file
+ /install       | Run the installation procedure and register the rdp uri handler. **Require administration privileges** /uninstall     | Run the uninstallation procedure and unregister the rdp uri handler. **Require administration privileges** /log           | Open the log file
  /help          | Open the help
  /?             | Open the help